 - Hire when found.
 Sometimes candidates aren’t quite a fit for what they applied for but their skills could match a future initiative.
 Be open to the possibility that you might find more than one candidate for only one opening.

-Good candidates with a strong culture fit don’t grow on trees, so hire them when they are at your fingertips!
+Trusted and talented insurance producers and support staff with a strong culture fit don’t grow on trees, so hire them when they are at your fingertips!

 If you have questions about Today’s ViewPoint or would like to learn more about strategies around talent acquisition that can help drive predictable, profitable organic growth for your firm, please email or call Brooke Lugonjic, Vice President, at 616.828.0741.